huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 ## Privacy Issues With 0-RTT data

 The 0-RTT data can be replayed by adversaries.
 That data may trigger queries by a recursive resolver to authoritative resolvers.
 Adversaries may be able to pick a time at which the recursive resolver outgoing traffic is observable, and thus find out what name was queried for in the 0-RTT data.

-This risk is in fact a subset of the general problem of observing the behavior of the recursive resolver discussed in "DNS Privacy Considerations" {{?RFC7626}}.
+This risk is in fact a subset of the general problem of observing the behavior of the recursive resolver discussed in "DNS Privacy Considerations"
+{{?RFC7626}}.
 The attack is partially mitigated by reducing the observability of this traffic.
 However, the risk is amplified for 0-RTT data, because the attacker might replay it at chosen times, several times.

 The recommendation for TLS 1.3 {{?RFC8446}} is that the capability to use 0-RTT data should be turned off by default, and only enabled if the user clearly understands the associated risks.

 QUESTION: Should 0-RTT only be used with Opportunistic profiles (i.e. disabled by default for Strict only)?

 ## Privacy Issues With Session Resume

 The QUIC session resume mechanism reduces the cost of re-establishing sessions and enables 0-RTT data.
 There is a linkability issue associated with session resume, if the same resume token is used several times, but this risk is mitigated by the mechanisms incorporated in QUIC and in TLS 1.3.
 With these mechanisms, clients and servers can cooperate to avoid linkability by third parties.
 However, the server will always be able to link the resumed session to the initial session.
 This creates a virtual long duration session.
 The series of queries in that session can be used by the server to identify the client.

 Enabling the server to link client sessions through session resume is probably not a large additional risk if the client's connectivity did not change between the sessions, since the two sessions can probably be correlated by comparing the IP addresses.
 On the other hand, if the addresses did change, the client SHOULD consider whether the linkability risk exceeds the performance benefits.
-This evaluation will obviously depend on the level of trust between stub and recursive.
+This evaluation will obviously depend on the level of trust between client and server.

 ## Traffic Analysis

 Even though QUIC packets are encrypted, adversaries can gain information from observing packet lengths, in both queries and responses, as well as packet timing.
 Many DNS requests are emitted by web browsers.
 Loading a specific web page may require resolving dozen of DNS names.
 If an application adopts a simple mapping of one query or response per packet, or "one QUIC STREAM frame per packet", then the succession of packet lengths may provide enough information to identify the requested site.

 Implementations SHOULD use the mechanisms defined in {{padding}} to mitigate this attack.

 # IANA Considerations

 ## Registration of DoQ Identification String

-   This document creates a new registration for the identification of DoQ in the "Application Layer Protocol Negotiation (ALPN) Protocol IDs" registry {{!RFC7301}}.
+This document creates a new registration for the identification of DoQ in the "Application Layer Protocol Negotiation (ALPN) Protocol IDs" registry
+{{!RFC7301}}.

     The "doq" string identifies DoQ:

         Protocol:                 DoQ
         Identification Sequence:  0x64 0x6F 0x71 ("doq")
         Specification:            This document

 ## Reservation of Dedicated Port

+Port 853 is currently reserved for 'DNS query-response protocol run over TLS/DTLS' {{!RFC7858}}.
+However, the specification for DNS over DTLS (DoD)
+{{!RFC8094}} is experimental, limited to stub to resolver, and no implementations or deployments currently exist to our knowledge (even though several years have passed since the specification was published).

+This specification proposes to additionally reserve the use of port 853 for DoQ.
+Whilst {{!RFC8094}} did not specify the use of an ALPN for DoD, DoQ requires the use of the `doq` ALPN and is therefore de-muxable from DoD.

-   IANA is required to add the following value to the "Service Name and Transport Protocol Port Number Registry" in the System Range.
-The registry for that range requires IETF Review or IESG Approval
+IANA is requested to add the following value to the "Service Name and Transport Protocol Port Number Registry" in the System Range.
+The registry for that range requires IETF Review or IESG Approval {{?RFC6335}}.
-   {{?RFC6335}}, and such a review was requested using the early allocation process {{?RFC7120}} for the well-known UDP port in this document.
-Since port 853 is reserved for 'DNS query-response protocol run over TLS' consideration is requested for reserving port 8853 for 'DNS query-response
-   protocol run over QUIC'.

        Service Name           dns-over-quic
-       Port Number            8853
+       Port Number            853
        Transport Protocol(s)  UDP
        Assignee               IESG
        Contact                IETF Chair
-       Description            DNS query-response protocol run over QUIC Reference              This document
+       Description            DNS query-response protocol run over QUIC
+       Reference              This document

-### Port number 8853 for experimentations
+### Port number 784 for experimentations

-**RFC Editor's Note:** Please remove this section prior to publication of a final version of this document.

-Early experiments MAY use port 8853.
+(RFC EDITOR NOTE: THIS SECTION TO BE REMOVED BEFORE PUBLICATION) Early experiments MAY use port 784.
 This port is marked in the IANA registry as unassigned.

-(Note that prior to version -02 of this draft, experiments were directed to use port 784.)
+(Note that version in -02 of this draft experiments were directed to use port 8853.)

 # Acknowledgements

-This document liberally borrows text from the HTTP-3 specification {{?I-D.ietf-quic-http}}
+This document liberally borrows text from the HTTP-3 specification
-edited by Mike Bishop, and from the DoT specification {{?RFC7858}} authored by Zi Hu, Liang Zhu, John Heidemann, Allison Mankin, Duane Wessels, and Paul Hoffman.
+{{?I-D.ietf-quic-http}} edited by Mike Bishop, and from the DoT specification
+{{?RFC7858}} authored by Zi Hu, Liang Zhu, John Heidemann, Allison Mankin, Duane Wessels, and Paul Hoffman.

 The privacy issue with 0-RTT data and session resume were analyzed by Daniel Kahn Gillmor (DKG) in a message to the IETF "DPRIVE" working group {{DNS0RTT}}.

 Thanks to Tony Finch for an extensive review of the initial version of this draft.
 Reviews by Paul Hoffman and interoperability tests conducted by Stephane Bortzmeyer helped improve the definition of the protocol.

 --- back

-# Supporting AXFR {#supporting-axfr}

-This draft version makes no attempt to support AXFR or IXFR queries.
-As defined in {{?RFC5936}}, the server responds to AXFR queries with a series of DNS response messages where

-"... the first message MUST begin with the SOA resource record of the zone, and the last message MUST conclude with the same SOA resource record."

-and the QDCOUNT:

-* MUST be 1 in the first message;
-* MUST be 0 or 1 in all following messages;
-* MUST be 1 if RCODE indicates an error

-When the DNS protocol is carried over TCP or TLS, these messages are carried over a single byte stream and each of them is preceded by a 16 bit length field.
-The encapsulation currently defined in this draft does not include a length field and assumes exactly one response message for each query.

-Note that since IXFR can fall back to an AXFR-like response if the server is not able to send an incremental change, this discussion also applies to those AXFR-like responses returned to an IXFR request in that scenario.

-There are two plausible ways to carry the series of AXFR responses in QUIC: keep the current format and use a separate QUIC stream for each response; or, relax the restriction of having just one response per QUIC stream.
-This second option is much simpler to engineer.
-It will not require complex methods to correlate different streams, and it will ensure that the responses in the series are delivered in the intended order.
-However, it requires parsing the response stream to extract separate responses.
-The practical requirement would be that the content of the QUIC stream be exactly the same as the content of a TCP connection that would manage exactly one query.
-The main difference with the current proposal would be to insert a length field before each response.
-So we would get:

-* For a query: open a bidirectional stream, send the query encoded as { 16 bit length, DNS query }, mark this stream direction as finished.

-* For most responses: send the single response message encoded as { 16 bit length, DNS response }, mark this stream direction as finished.

-* For a response to an AXFR query: send a series of response messages encoded as { 16 bit length, DNS response }, using the QDCOUNT convention as specified in {{?RFC5936}}, mark this stream direction as finished when the entire series is sent.

-This adds a length field that is not in the current draft, which breaks compatibility with the previous versions.
-Draft versions are identified by draft version specific ALPN, which makes this change manageable.
-However, the authors would like to get feedback from developers before making this change.

-The change will also add new error conditions: if the stream FIN happens before the bytes specified in the message length field are sent; if the client expects a single response message and several are sent;
-and, if the client expects AXFR responses but does not receive the expected pattern of QDCOUNT flagged messages.